Calestial2/Txtmax/README.md

 - **help:** List all available commands.
 - **man txtmax:** Access the comprehensive manual for Txtmax.
-- **create <filename>:** Create a new file, write code in 80 languages, save and quit with :wq, type a commit message, branch, and version, and save it locally.
+- **txtmax <filename>:** Create a new file, write code in 80 languages, save and quit with :wq, type a commit message, branch, and version, and save it locally.
 - **rename:** Rename a file.
 - **movef:** Move multiple files to a folder.
 - **copy:** Copy multiple files to a folder.